aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

                   number: 80
 ```

-*Note: Ingresses are only available in the namespace in which they are defined.*
+*Note: Ingresses are defined in the namespace but may contact services from other namespaces and are publicly accessible outside the cluster.*

 > Further reading:
 >